 Milestone Celebration: For the brand's twenty-fifth anniversary, the released special-edition mini dolls.
 Caroline, the War of 1812 character, was also released on the 200th anniversary of that event.

-No Export for You: Since the line was restructured to an extent and select Chapters-Indigo locations in Canada started carrying a small selection of AG products beyond the books, some dolls, furniture, clothing, and accessories are now unable to be shipped to Canada from AG's site even though they could ship everything before.
-Currently, this applies to some Dress Like Your Doll items, Kaya's dog and gear set, Julie's birthday treats, Caroline's parlour, Rebecca's Sabbath set, Addy's bed, Sunday Best outfit, table and chairs, and ice cream set, Kit's desk and chair, school supplies, and birthday treats, and Josefina's entire collection.
+No Export for You: When the line was restructured to an extent and select Chapters-Indigo locations in Canada started carrying a small selection of AG products beyond the books, some dolls, furniture, clothing, and accessories were unable to be shipped to Canada from AG's site even though they could ship everything before (because the law that items sold by a Canadian retailer had to have bilingual packaging now applied).
+The number went down slowly and now everything can be sold in Canada; Josefina and her entire collection were the last to get past the embargo.

-Shouldn't it beCaroline whose whole collection is behind an embargo?
+Shouldn't it have beenCaroline whose whole collection was behind an embargo, as she was still offered at the time?
 She was on the opposite side of the War of 1812...

 No Port For You: Most of the company's mobile games are iOS exclusives, and for no good reason.